Coded Distributed Computing with Partial Recovery: Design Principles of CCPR

 \section{Design Principles of CCPR}

 For the encoding of the assigned computations we use a similar strategy to {\em rateless codes}, particularly to LT codes \cite{lt}.
 We first briefly explain the LT code structure, and highlight the required modification for our problem setup.\\ Consider a sequence of symbols $\overline{\mathbf{W}}=\left\{\mathbf{W}_{1},\ldots,\mathbf{W}_{K}\right\}$ (in our setup these correspond to submatrices $\mathbf{W}_{i}$) to be transmitted over an erasure channel which correspond to stragglers in our model.
 The codewords (coded computations in our model) are formed as linear combinations of $\mathbf{W}_{1},\ldots,\mathbf{W}_{K}$, and the goal is to correctly recover the original sequence from only a random subset of the coded symbols.
 In the encoding phase, a coded symbol is formed by choosing $d$ elements randomly from $\overline{\mathbf{W}}$ and summing them, where $d$, which simply defines the degree of the symbol, comes from a distribution $P(d)$.
 In the decoding part, each coded symbol is decomposed by using the recovered symbols, that is if a coded symbol contains a previously recovered symbol then it is subtracted from the coded symbol to obtain a new coded symbol with a smaller degree.
 Overall the objective is to recover all $K$ symbols from $K(1+\epsilon)$ coded symbols with as small an $\epsilon$ as possible which reflects the overhead.\\ We remark that coded symbols with smaller degrees can be decomposed faster; however, having many coded symbols with smaller degrees increases the probability of linear dependence among codewords.
 Hence, the degree distribution plays an important role in the performance of LT codes.
 It has been shown that for a carefully chosen $P(d)$, $\epsilon$ goes to zero as $K\rightarrow\infty$.
-LT codes have the following drawbacks when employed in distributed computation. \\ First, the LT codes are designed under the assumption of receiving a large number of coded symbols; however, in a distributed computation scenario the number of symbols is typically limited since each symbol corresponds to a message transmitted to the PS over the network, and increasing the number of messages may lead to congestion and communication delays at some point.
-On the other hand, for small $K$ the overhead $\epsilon$ might be high.\\ Second, the degree distribution of LT codes, $P(d)$, is designed for the correct recovery of the original sequence $\overline{\mathbf{W}}$.
-However, in our partial coded computation scenario we want to provide a certain flexibility by allowing the recovery of only $(1-q)K$ symbols, for some predefined tolerance $q$.
-Although the partial recovery of the rateless codes has been studied in the literature \cite{partrec}, we note that partial recovery for coded computation requires a tailored approach since the computational tasks, each of which corresponding to a distinct coded symbol, are executed sequentially; thus, the corresponding erasure probabilities due to straggling behavior of workers, are neither identical nor independent.
-Therefore, the coded symbols must be designed taking into account their execution orders to prevent overlaps and to minimize the average completion time.\\ Hence, the main idea behind the CCPR scheme is to utilize the LT code structure in a more systematic way such that the degree of the each coded computation task is chosen carefully based on its computation order and with aim of partial recovery.
+LT codes have the following drawbacks when employed in distributed computation.